simeononsecurity/simeononsecurity.ch/content/articles/ten-essential-password-security-guidelines-to-follow/index.en.md

 Managing multiple passwords can be challenging, but several tools can help you.
 You can use password management applications such as **LastPass** or **KeePass** to consolidate all your passwords into one secure location and keep them organized.
 These applications can also generate strong, unique passwords for each of your accounts, so you don't have to come up with them yourself.

 Another strategy is to use **password vaults** on your web browser.
 Most modern web browsers have built-in password managers that can securely store your login credentials.
-However, note that these password managers are not as secure as dedicated password management applications.
+However, note that these password managers aren't as secure as dedicated password management applications.

 If you prefer a more old-school approach, you can use a **pen-and-paper method** of storing passwords safely.
 This method involves writing down your passwords on a piece of paper and storing it in a secure location, such as a locked cabinet or safe.